11 Easy Steps to Setting a Fall Table

 I had these wooden names made several seasons ago for regular family members who come over yearly for the holidays.

-You can use paper or blank gift tags like these below.
-Link to similar brown gift tags here.
+You can use paper or blank gift tags like those below.
+Link to brown gift tags here.

 Take a sharpie and write their name on it.